Still Pictures

 Black and White and Color Photographs of U.S. Air Force and Predecessor Agencies Activities, Facilities and Personnel - World War II and Korean War

 Series 342-FH.
+Partially digitized online.
 This series consists of photographs documenting activities of the U.S. Army Air Forces.
 Subjects include aircraft; crews and units; fields and installations; aircraft maintenance; transportation; reconnaissance; bombing and strafing; prisons and prisoners; captured materiel; medical care; and combat action.
 A large portion of the World War II section has been digitized by FOLD3 and is available for free through their website.

 Photographs of World War II and Post World War II Marine Corps Activities